CSR as a lever for performance and innovation

 Today, extra-financial reporting, also known as ESG/RSE reporting or DPEF (declaration of extra-financial performance of companies), only concerns companies:

-Moreover, this reporting can take a rather free form today (e.g. structured by issues, by risks, mentioning a CSR strategy or not…).
+What’s more, this reporting can take a fairly free form today (e.g. structured by issue, by risk, with or without mention of a CSR strategy, etc.).

 It is therefore important to put in place a strategic vision of the company including CSR, which could be accompanied by monitoring indicators (KPIs), but also to involve the financial directors in the subject.
 Another important point will be to centralize the company’s data necessary for global performance, which may come from different departments and information systems (HR, Finance, Purchasing, Quality, etc.).

-Conclusion on CSR as a lever for performance and innovation
+Conclusion: CSR as a lever for global performance and innovation

 Today, CSR is no longer considered as a simple communication tool, but as a performance and innovation lever for companies.
 It can contribute to overall performance by linking it to the company’s core business and by detecting new business opportunities thanks to stakeholders.

-At SQORUS, we have been implementing CSR actions for several years, and we improve them on a daily basis.
-We also provide CSR consulting services to our clients.
-Do not hesitate to contact us to discuss this with our experts.
+At SQORUS, we have been implementing CSR actions for several years and we improve them on a daily basis.
+We also provide our customers with CSR Council services.
+If you have any questions or requirements, please contact us to discuss them with our experts.